 Here’s a quick dessert to satiate your craving for sugar and fat!Print

-Luscious dessert to satisfy both your sugar and fat cravings!
+Rich, creamy, luscious fruity dessert to satisfy both your sugar and fat cravings!

 Browse our tasty low-glycemic Good Food Fighter recipes!
 Stay safe, eat less sugar, and keep your blood sugar moving in the right direction.